pindjouf/pindjouf.xyz/src/routes/posts/ratatui.md

 ### side note

-Before we move on to the UI I'd like to take the time to address tomething crucial first, I've already covered how to initialize a program and then restore the terminal back to its original state.
+Before we move on to the UI I'd like to take the time to address something crucial first, I've already covered how to initialize a program and then restore the terminal back to its original state.
 But the actual magic of a TUI is what happens in between, the loop.
 Without a loop between your `init()` and `restore()` you won't have any app, it'll just start and close straight away because that's all you ask it to do.

 ## Layout